vradarserver/vrs/Plugin.SqlServer/Scripts/BaseStation/README.md

 collation.

 2. SQLite does not have strict field sizes in the same way that SQL Server does.
-Sizes have been suggested by the SQLite schema but some of them are too small (e.g. around 20 characters for manufacturer name).
-I have buffed some of the sizes to fit in with limits used in the VRS SDM site.
+In pre-release versions of the plugin I went with sizes that had been suggested by the SQLite schema but users quickly reported truncation errors.
+I have set the field sizes to be as large as I can get them without exceeding the page size.

-3. Following on from the point above, SQLite row IDs are technically 64-bit integers.
+3. SQLite row IDs are 64-bit integers.
 However, VRS assumes that integer IDs are 32-bit.
 I have made them 32-bit in the database.